Resiliency: Ability to adapt to adversity, roll with the punches and bounce back stronger, wiser and more determined.

 The Resiliency Project includes:

 - Resilience in the Workplace - Provides articles, strategies, ideas, and resources for creating a more positive workplace.
-Read Dennis Gustafson about Email Etiquette: put your best foot forward (not in your mouth.)
+Read Tom Sweeney about Mindfulness in the Workplace.
 Past articles are also available.

-- Lemonade - Provides a collection of strategies for transforming your spending habits, making "lemons into lemonade."
-Consider trying out one, two, or more of these suggestions.
+- Economic Resilience - Provides a collection of strategies for transforming your spending habits, managing your finances and avoiding money scams.

 The EAP believes in the strength of community and mutual support among family and friends.
 We invite your thoughts and participation to help keep this site useful and up-to-date.

 EAP Program Manager